Liturgical colours: Sarum Rite

 The Sarum Rite was a medieval liturgical rite used in England before the Reformation which had a distinct set of liturgical colours.
 After the Anglo-Catholic Revival of the 19th century, certain Church of England churches began adopting Sarum liturgical colours as an attempt to produce something that was an English expression of Catholicism rather than a Roman expression.
 One of the chief advocates behind this was Percy Dearmer.
 The exact colours used by the mediaeval Sarum rite are a matter of dispute, but colours adopted by contemporary churches claiming to use the Sarum scheme include in particular deep blue for Advent, which may be popularly referred to as "Sarum blue", and unbleached linen for Lent.

 Methodist churches

-Methodists use a colour scheme similar to those used by Lutherans and Roman Catholics.
+Methodists who use liturgical colours follow a colour scheme similar to those used by Anglicans and Roman Catholics.
 The United Methodist Church, prior to the early 1990s, used red solely for Pentecost, even including the Sundays after Pentecost Sunday, with the use of green being reserved for the season of Kingdomtide, which usually lasted from late August/early September until Christ the King (the last Sunday in Kingdomtide).
 Since the publication of the 1992 Book of Worship, the UMC has followed the ELCA practice of wearing red only for Pentecost, Holy Week and Reformation Sunday and green for the rest of the Pentecost season.